philiptn/bash-toolbox/README.md

 ```

 ## yt-dlp_discord (Work in progress)
 Downloads video/audio using yt-dlp while also converting the input to a desired filesize (under 8MB default).
-Flag `-nitro` can be passed to increase target size to 40MB.
+Flag `-n` (Nitro) can be passed to increase target size to 40MB and target resolution to 1080p max.

 Requires the installation of ffmpeg, which can be installed using:
 ##### Linux